guilhermgonzaga/sysprog-assignments/libbi/README.md

 # libbi: x86-64 assembly implementation for fixed-width big integer arithmetic

 This project was built to learn x86-64 assembly control flow and data manipulation by writing a big integer arithmetic library.
-The implementation is in `libbi.s`, and a header file, `BigInt.h`, is available, as usual.
+The implementation is in `libbi.s`, and a header file, `BigInt.h`, is available.

 #### Supported operations